Minee-Liane-Choi/MineeChoiLab/_posts/2023-03-29-post2-seminar.md

 tags: Seminar
 ---

-Minee spoke about the disease-in-dish paradim at the BCS Colloquim on Mar 39, 2003.
+Minee spoke about the disease-in-dish paradigm in research on neurodegenerative disease at the BCS Colloquim on Mar 39, 2003.

 {%
   include figure.html